roboflow/inference/docs/workflows/blocks_connections.md

 !!!
 Note

-    Using Workflows UI in Roboflow APP you may find compatible connections between steps found automatocally without need for your input.
+    Using the Workflows UI in the Roboflow APP you may find compatible connections between steps found automatically without need for your input.
 This page explains briefly how to deduce if two blocks can be connected, making it possible to connect steps manually if needed.
-Logically, the page must appear before link to [blocks gallery](/workflows/blocks/), as it explains how to effectively use these docs.
-At the same time, it introduces references to concepts further explained in User Guide and Developer Guide.
-Please continue reading that sections if you find some concepts presented here to be further explained.
+Logically, the page must appear before a link to [blocks gallery](/workflows/blocks/), as it explains how to effectively use these docs.
+At the same time, it introduces references to concepts further explained in the User and Developer Guide.
+Please continue reading those sections if you find some concepts presented here needing further explanation.

-## Navigation in blocks documentation
+## Navigation the blocks documentation

 When you open the blocks documentation, you’ll see a list of all blocks supported by Roboflow.
-Each block entry includes its name, a brief description, its category, and its license.
+Each block entry includes a name, brief description, category, and license for the block.
 You can click on any block to see more detailed information.

 On the block details page, you’ll find documentation for all supported versions of that block,